Find Free Kerr County Public Records: Arrests, Criminal, Marital Status, Court Documents & More

 Source: Kerr County Case Management or Public Access Website14

-They may also request all types of Kerr County court records by emailing [email protected] a completed application for court records.
+They may also request all types of Kerr County court records by emailing [email protected] a completed Application for Court Records.

 Fees for these requests are found on the form, and the requests can be received as electronic records, in which case the court will not print the records—therefore, the applicant will have to pay fees as determined by guidelines set forth by the Attorney General pursuant to the Texas Public Information Act.